 - 3 garlic cloves, minced

-- 1/2 tsp dried thyme
+- 1/2 tsp dried thyme, or tarragon

 - 1/2 tsp onion powder

-- Garnish with fresh herbs and enjoy!
+- Stir in the cooked mushrooms, garnish with fresh herbs and enjoy!